KevJSDevelopment/Image-repo/README.md

 ## Running the App

-This Project is hosted on heroku and can be tested at https://rocky-harbor-68416.herokuapp.com/

 To setup and run the project locally, clone the repository using either of the following commands:

 SSH: